DLBuesen/cv_sim_films_interactions/README.md

 - Demonstration videos in which the app is running on a windows 10 operating system are available.
 - A video in which an overview of the app is given can be found [here](https://vimeo.com/562837355).
 - An example showing how exported simulation data can be used for making overlay plots in a separate excel spreadsheet can be found [here](https://vimeo.com/562859661).
+- Demo videos of the [installation](https://vimeo.com/562709225), [verification](https://vimeo.com/562719177), and the [uninstallation](https://vimeo.com/562697627) of the app are also available to give a visual impression of what to expect in the process, but it will still be necessary to read the provided documentation.

 # Results Obtained
 - A plot of the spatial grid used for solving can also be obtained for purposes of tuning the solving parameters in order to gain satisfactory accuracy without sacrificing speed.